NHSDigital/mock-lambda-api/README.md

 ## Usage

-To use the mock stub locally you must have the docker container running.
-Here are some examples of requests to access the endpoints in this repository:
+Generally to use the mock stubs locally you must have the docker container running.
+Here is an example of requests to access the endpoints in this repository:

-### CIS2 Mock
+### Example - CIS2 Mock

 To access the API endpoints using Guzzle HTTP client in PHP, follow these steps